Ventin/MinimalistTextWatch-Galego/README.md

 MinimalistTextWatch
 ===================

-A minimalist text watchface for Pebble with time, date and battery display
+A minimalist text watchface for Pebble with time, date and battery display translated to Galician